forge-55/bunkeros/ARCHITECTURE.md

 ## Overview

-**BunkerOS** is an Arch-based Linux distribution built on CachyOS's performance-optimized foundation.
-This architectural decision enables BunkerOS to focus on delivering an exceptional Sway-based productivity environment while leveraging proven performance infrastructure.
+**BunkerOS** is a vanilla Arch-based Linux distribution with custom optimizations.
+This architectural decision enables BunkerOS to maintain full control over the system while delivering an exceptional Sway-based productivity environment.

 ### Technical Stack